snowflakedb/ArcticTraining/README.md

        return loss
 ```

-Remember to register this new trainer using the ``@register`` decorator so that
+This new trainer will be automatically registered with ArcticTraining when the
-it can be used in training recipes.
-By default, ArcticTraining looks for a
+script containing the declaration of ``CustomTrainer`` is imported.
+By default,
-``train.py`` in the current working directory to find custom trainers.
-You can
+ArcticTraining looks for a ``train.py`` in the current working directory to find
-also specify a custom path to the trainers with the ``code`` field in your
+custom trainers.
+You can also specify a custom path to the trainers with the
-training recipe:
+``code`` field in your training recipe:

 ```yaml
 type: my_custom_trainer